fsharp/fslang-design/RFCs/FS-1033-Deprecate-places-where-seq-can-be-omitted.md

 let x = { 1..10 } // Here the index range operator is being overridden and `x` will be a string instead of a sequence.
 ```
+- The FSharp-Spec-4.1 already mentions that the ommission of the `seq` keyword is not recommended and that it might be deprecated (§6.3.12).

 # Detailed design